Skip to content

 if you don’t trust me, hear it from Rousseau himself!

-For many of my peers in PhD, I have told them to write about the things they read every day.
+For many of my peers in PhD, I have told them to write about the things they read daily.
 They don’t need to be revolutionary essays that would win prizes like Rousseau’s Discourse on the Arts and Sciences, which presented a scathing critique of scientific progress.

-Write whatever you may have done today—and how it was different from the day before that and so on.
+Write what you may have done today, how it was different from the day before, and so on.
 It’s okay.
 That’s how we learn to write.
-For the next year in 2024, I hope to write more and write better.
+For the next year, in 2024, I hope to write more and write better.

 Cover Photo by Thought Catalog on Unsplash